 The powdered spice contains only about 3% curcumin.
-That’s about 200 mg of curcumin in a teaspoon of turmeric.
-That small amount, however, doesn’t equate to a lack of physiological effect since our bodies often absorb nutrition from food much better than from supplements.
+That's about 200 mg of curcumin in a teaspoon of turmeric.
+That small amount doesn't equate to a lack of effect.
+Our bodies often absorb nutrition from food better than from supplements.

 Always consult your doctor or healthcare provider before adding any supplement to your health regimen.

 Who should not use turmeric?

 Anyone who is pregnant or breastfeeding should not take turmeric supplements.
 If you are prone to kidney stones, avoid turmeric as it has oxalates that can bind with calcium and create the stones.

 Gallbladder disease is a contraindication for turmeric supplements.
 Anemia is, too, as turmeric can decrease iron absorption by 20% to 90%.